-Keeping a website relevant with up to date content is one of the keys to a successful web presence, unfortunately far too many advisors overlook the importance of maintaining their website.
+Keeping a website relevant with up-to-date content is one of the keys to a successful web presence, unfortunately, far too many advisors overlook the importance of maintaining their website.

 1. Lose Your Credibility in 15 Seconds or Less

-We've seen some websites that have a copyright date of 2002, making us believe that the website hasn't been touched for the better part of a decade.
+For example, we've seen websites that have a copyright date of 2010, making us believe that the website hasn't been touched for the better part of a decade.

 - The client will have a poor opinion of how you run your business

-- The client will be wondering why your picture looks like it's from the 80's
+- The client will be wondering why your picture looks like it's from the '80s

 - The client will move on to the next advisor